-Intellectual Property: I very much want this class to be a good experience for you, and I put a lot of time, thought, and effort into that.
-To be clear, I'm sharing our work with YOU -- so please don't sell or give away my lectures, slides, etc. to other people.
+Intellectual Property: We very much want this class to be a good experience for you, and we're putting a lot of time, thought, and effort into that.
+You (or someone who cares about you a lot) paid so you could benefit from the firsthand experience that this class provides.
+To be clear, we're sharing our work with YOU - so it's not fair to us to sell or give away our lectures, slides, etc. to other people.
 That's "unauthorized distribution of intellectual property," and it's not okay.
-I hope that makes sense.
+We hope that makes sense.